lawrence14701-zz/beam_dental/README.md

 ## Honest Opinion

 Overall I believe I did very well in executing the project.
-Some things I think I could have done better was integration testing and e2e testing.
+Some things I think I could have done better was integration testing and e2e testing.Things I hope to learn while on the job is best practices for writing tests, and of course much more.

 ## Future considerations